MEET THE MASTERS

 I think we are reaching a point with AI where we will start to ask what is valuable as a creative action.
 I think this might draw more attention to creative making as opposed to creative products, and increasingly a broader understanding of the difference between art and commerce.

-Can you speak to the intersection and impact of technology to the creative industries?
+Can you speak to the intersection and impact of technology on the creative industries?